cabral1888/primer-tha/README.md

 Either the service has to query the transactional data directly in their database, or APIs or has to read from an intermediate storage layer (s3 buckets, FTP serves, and others), by using the pull-oriented method, the service will also be able to bring the data to the service and process it in a scalable fashion.
 After querying the data on the source, it will forward it to the Broker/Messaging system that keeps the boundaries between the ingestion and processing layer.

 One important aspect to highlight is that, even though there is no external service starting the data enrichment transaction, the Data Fetcher component must also generate a `erid` field so we can keep consistent on the data serving layer.
-In order to mediate the conversation between the Data Fetcher and the Data Loader components (see [Serving Layer](#serving-layer)), we can leverage AWS Managed Airflow in order to hold the `erid` for a particular ETL execution.
-The same is valid for the `number_of_records`
+In order to mediate the conversation between the Data Fetcher and the Data Loader components (see [Serving data in a Pull-oriented flow](#serving-data-in-a-pull-oriented-flow)), we can leverage AWS Managed Airflow in order to hold the `erid` for a particular ETL execution.

 #### Broker/Messaging system
 It will be one of the key components of the DES architecture that will provide us high scalability, as well as a fault-tolerant service which linked to the processing layer will form the high performatic core of the solution.